A Home for the Arts

 Strathmore is dedicated to creating a vibrant arts community that welcomes everyone.
 Therefore, in 2016, the Bloom initiative was formalized to serve Montgomery County’s schools, community centers, parks, retirement communities, and more.

-PROTECT THE ARTS
+INVEST IN THE ARTS